bobthechemist/sdl-sandbox/roadmap.md

 # Notes and such

+## 240904

+- Created state machine code
+- Demonstration of microcontroller as finite state machine.
+- Basic documentation available for all methods.

 ## 240716

 - Proof of concept complete - microcontroller can receive commands and execute them, returning a response